 Well, I wish I could take credit for this thing, but the fact is that some guy on youtube that used to be on a survivor type television show came up with it.
 I think it is brilliant and it is my new most favorite toy to play with.

 What I am talking about is the sling bow.
-This weapon is loosely a combination of a slingshot and a bow.
-It is a slingshot for sure, but really the onlyslings part of it that is like a bow is the fact that it fires arrows.
+A slingbow is loosely a combination of a slingshot and a bow.
+It is a slingshot for sure, but really the only part of it that is like a bow is the fact that it fires arrows.

 The guy that invented it sells them of course, but why pay too much for something that you can make yourself for pennies on the dollar.
 I understand that the guy is just trying to make a living, we all are, but some information is meant for the masses.

 It can be compared to the inventors of the bow and arrow, the slingshot, and the crossbow.
 The names of whoever thought these things up are lost to the ages, and many people now make money by selling various forms of these inventions.